Household Support Fund

 This will likely be done whilst verifying income, but we should ensure the client’s name/address/DOB matches any documents we hold.
 If we do not have any documents, these should be obtained.
 Please do not obtain passports, driving licences or birth certificates as these should not be stored on our systems unless essential.

-Service provision (e.g. boiler repairs, car repairs)
+Service provision (e.g. boiler repairs, carpet fitting, car repairs)

 We cannot recommend traders as we are an independent service, but the business must be a genuine one and able to provide a clear invoice/quote showing their business details as well as the client’s.
 Buy With Confidence lists traders that have been vetted by Trading Standards so is a good place to start if the client has no preference.
 We cannot pay the client directly.